realshouzy/YTDownloader/TUTORIAL.md

 2. Step:

-- Press "submit" amd wait for a new window to pop up (this can take some time, since pytube is not the fastest).
+- Press "submit" and wait for a new window to pop up (this may take a sec, since pytube is not the fastest).
 - This window has two taps.
 The first one contains information about the playlist.

  ![playlist_step2](/assets/Playlist/step2.png)